RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 For the 2AFC task there are two measured variables: response and response time.
-The first outcome variable is participants’ responses to the auditory stimuli, i.e., if they respond ‘X’ or ‘Y’.
-The measured variable is categorical and will be coded as 0 for ‘X’ responses and 1 for ‘Y’ responses.
-Th second outcome variable is participants’ response time, that is, the time in ms a participant takes to make a response.
+The first outcome variable is participants’ responses to the auditory stimuli, i.e., if they respond ‘1’ (‘yes, this is a question’) vs. ‘0’ (‘no, this is not a question’).
+The measured variable is categorical and will be coded as-is, i.e., ‘1’ for ‘1’ key responses and ‘0’ for ‘0’ key responses.
+The second outcome variable is participants’ response time, that is, the time in ms a participant takes to make a response.

 Our experiment will measure vocabulary size via the LexTALE task, which will be used as a proxy for language proficiency and entered into our analysis as a continuous predictor.
-Finally, we will include measure of the construct *empathy* based on the Empathy Quotient (CITE).
+Finally, we will include a measure of the construct *empathy* based on the Empathy Quotient (Baron-Cohen & Wheelwright, 2004).
 The empathy score for each participant will also be entered into our analysis as a continuous predictor.

 ### Indices